CanberraGrammar/codecadets-2018/Projectile.md

 rb.velocity = transform.forward * speed;
 ```

+* This will access the instantiated missle's physics properties, and apply a forward speed to it, multiplied by the speed factor you pass in from the editor.
+Make sure this is not 0.

 ### Destruction

 * Add new script to projectile prefab in your assets folder.
 Call it ```Projectile```.